Bacitracin and Polymyxin B (Ophthalmic)

 See individual agents.

 Use: Labeled Indications

-Superficial ocular infections: Treatment of superficial infections caused by susceptible organisms
+Superficial ocular infections: Treatment of superficial eye infections caused by susceptible organisms.

 Hypersensitivity to bacitracin, polymyxin B, or any component of the formulation

-Superficial ocular infections: Ophthalmic: Apply to affected eye(s) every 3 to 4 hours for 7 to 10 days
+Superficial ocular infections: Ophthalmic: Apply a thin strip to affected eye(s) every 3 to 4 hours for 7 to 10 days.

 Refer to adult dosing.